currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 As with most designs that are physical, I did some simple 2D modelling using Microsoft Visio (I always feel some shame in using Visio!
 I use it all the time at work and I can use it really well).
 I did this so that I can get a visual indication of what the LED matrix will look like.
 As mentioned, I want the pixels (I'm going to refer to the LEDs as Pixels in when in the context of the Matrix) to be spaced such that pixel density doesn’t look too "empty", so that the effects look good.
 Another key aspect here, is that the physical build will have a structural frame, and due to the matrix being foldable, there will be frame in the middle, two frames in fact - one from each side.
 I don't want the frame to add any extra spacing between the pixels on both sides, I want the pixel spacing to be uniform across the whole matrix.
 So, the 2D models allows me to identify the spacing between the frame join, which governs the minimum spacing.

+(By the way, all measurements are metric. mm unless otherwise stated).

 ### Design A

 The first design is based around addressable LEDs that are in a string - a bit like Christmas lights.
 They are 5mm RGB LEDs soldered to a PCB that has the addressable controller, epoxy encapsulated in a mount (I use the word mount loosely, it's a friction fit mount).
 These were my first design since I've used these type of addressable LEDs before in a project that I did to make some Pac-Man prop boards.